smithy-lang/smithy/docs/source/1.0/spec/waiters.rst

       - The maximum amount of time in seconds to delay between each retry.
         This value defaults to ``120`` if not specified (2 minutes).
 If specified, this value MUST be greater than or equal to 1.
+    * - ``deprecated``
+      - ``boolean``
+      - Indicates if the waiter is considered deprecated.
+A waiter SHOULD be marked as deprecated if it has been replaced by another waiter or if it is no longer needed (for example, if a resource changes from eventually consistent to strongly consistent).
+    * - ``tags``
+      - ``[string]``
+      - A list of tags associated with the waiter that allow waiters to be categorized and grouped.

 .. _waiter-acceptor: